 Millions of Americans have credit card debt, but some have accrued far more than others.
 Unfortunately, it's easy to fall into credit card debt, but it's much harder to climb out of it.
 The moment you miss a payment, you may start to receive endless calls and letters from the credit card company, which only makes the situation more stressful.
 If you are in this situation, it's important to act quickly to take control of your finances.

-It may seem impossible to dig out of credit card debt, but it’s not.
-Let the attorneys at Mitchell & Hammond help you explore the credit card debt relief options available to you.
+It may seem impossible to dig out of credit card debt, but it's not.
+Let the bankruptcy attorneys at Hammond Law Firm help you explore the credit card debt relief options available to you.

 Having credit card debt is not enough to justify seeking financial relief.
 If you are able to make payments on these debts, continue doing so until they have been repaid.
 However, you may need to seek credit card debt relief if you meet one of these conditions:

 Filing for Chapter 7 or Chapter 13 bankruptcy is one way to manage credit card debt.
 Filing for either type of bankruptcy will trigger what is called an automatic stay.
 This is an injunction that temporarily prevents creditors-including credit card companies-from taking action to collect debts from you.
 This means filing for bankruptcy will temporarily protect you from harassing phone calls and legal action related to your credit card debt.

 If you file for Chapter 7 bankruptcy, some of your personal assets will be liquidated in order to repay your debts.
 The debts that are repaid are prioritized by the court, and credit card debts usually fall at the bottom of the list.
 This means that credit card companies may or may not receive money from the liquidation of your assets.
 However, this won't matter because your credit card debt is discharged at the end of your bankruptcy case.